andyfication/30-days-of-javascript/README.md

 # 30daysOfJavascript

-Just a repository with vanilla html, css and javascript projects.
+Just a repository with vanilla javascript, html and css projects.